 Skip to content

-Our training services – most, if not all of our work is within the domain of open source*.
+Most, if not all of our work is within the domain of open source*.
 We use open source software and tools, or techniques based upon it.
-As such we now offer training to work with open source, our courses are very much “hands-on” and fun!
+We therefore offer training to work with open source and our courses are very much “hands-on” and fun!

 Our current courses are:

-Windows to Kali Linux (Pen testing). – We train attendees how to convert a Windows laptop to a Kali Linux laptop.
+Windows to Kali Linux (Pen testing). – This course builds form the above two.
+We train attendees to convert a Windows laptop to a Kali Linux laptop.
 The training covers updating the operating system and apps, an introduction to the command line and GUI testing tools.
 Kali Linux is an Advanced Penetration Testing Linux distribution used for Penetration Testing, Ethical Hacking and network security assessments.
+This popular course is ideal for IT/Cybersecurity leads for ad-hoc testing and for those wishing to do regular internal and external testing of their networks and websites.
+More on Kali Linux can be found here: https://www.kali.org/ – There are some follow on options for the Kali workshop, these are:

 Pricing and some context: All courses are for up to six candidates (unless otherwise specified) and are one day in length.
-They are run on a cost recovery basis of around £675 (ex VAT) with public sector discounts available.
+Cost is from £475 per day or £275 per half day (both ex VAT) plus expenses and travel/hotels as necessary.

 All course are based on Debian based Linux distributions, typically using Ubuntu, Kali or Mint, and use 64-bit platforms.
 An exception is the phishing course can be run on Amazon (AWS), indeed this is our recommendation.
 Students should be confident computer users, baseline requirements for each course, as well as more information on course content, are available upon request.